 Insert laughter here if you don’t know me well.

-–A side note if you are buying from a big box store, lay them on the ground to ensure they are not warped.
+–A side note: if you buy from a big box store, lay them on the ground to ensure they are not warped.
 We had to return two of ours that were warped when we went to cut them.
 We learned to pull them off the shelf on the final visit and lay them flat on the floor to check for warpage.

 Once installed, I was SOOO excited!